api3dao/oev-docs/docs/reference/oev-network/overview/auction-cycle.md

 5. <b>Start of a new Auction Round</b>

-An auction rounds starts when the auctioneer receives a dAPI value update from Airnodes. (eg: ETH/USD = 2000).
+An auction rounds start when the auctioneer receives a dAPI value update from Airnodes. (eg: ETH/USD = 2000).

 :::info Auction Rounds

-Off-chain Airnodes are streaming dAPI values to the auctioneer.
+Off-chain Airnodes stream dAPI values to the auctioneer.
 Whenever there is a change in the dAPI value, the auctioneer would check if the new dAPI value satisfies the conditions of any of the bids on the OevAuctionHouse contract.
 If no bids are satisfied, the auctioneer waits for the next dAPI value change or new bids being placed.
 If a bid